 Plan Description - City employees, other than full-time police and firefighters, participate in the Ohio Public Employees Retirement System (OPERS).
 OPERS administers three separate pension plans.
 The traditional pension plan is a cost-sharing, multiple-employer defined benefit pension plan.
 The member-directed plan is a defined contribution plan and the combined plan is a cost-sharing, multiple-employer defined benefit pension plan with defined contribution features.
+Effective January 1, 2022, the Combined Plan is no longer available for member selection.
 While members (e.g. City employees) may elect the member-directed plan and the combined plan, substantially all employee members are in OPERS' traditional plan; therefore, the following disclosure focuses on the traditional pension plan.